What is the Lay Leadership and Diaconal Formation Program?

 The parish is responsible for the tuition fees associated with courses offered through Newman Theological College.
 Currently, each five-week course for the Certificate in Catholic Studies costs some $100, including textbook.
 Each undergraduate course in the Certificate in Eastern Theology costs some $720, excluding textbooks.
 If the parish wishes, the formation costs may be shared between the candidate and the parish.

 The Eparchy of Edmonton, by way of making an investment in lay leadership and diaconal formation, will cover the administration, oversight, and support of the candidates, as well as costs associated with the weekend formation sessions, excluding lodging.

-Completed applications are to be forwarded by May 31, 2021 to the Eparchy of Edmonton by email email@example.com or by regular mail: Lay Leadership and Diaconate Formation Program, Eparchy of Edmonton, 9645 – 108 Avenue, Edmonton, AB, T5H 1A3.
+Completed applications are to be forwarded to the Eparchy of Edmonton by email email@example.com or by regular mail: Lay Leadership and Diaconate Formation Program, Eparchy of Edmonton, 9645 – 108 Avenue, Edmonton, AB, T5H 1A3.

 The applications will be reviewed by June 30, 2021 by the Sacred Orders and Ministries Commission, and the candidates notified of their acceptance.

 Lay leadership and the diaconate are not at all new to the Church.
 However, a collective effort on the part of the bishop and the faithful of the Eparchy of Edmonton to foster a lay leadership and diaconate formation program is.